0xver/shell/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-### Install repos in the 0xver ecosystem with ease
+### Build full-stack web3 applications with ease

-Shell is an easy-to-use command-line tool that simplifies the process of installing repositories within the 0xver ecosystem.
+Shell is an easy-to-use command-line tool that simplifies the process of building web3 applications.
+Similar to a web application, which has a frontend and a backend, a web3 application features a smart contract that resides on a blockchain and a frontend that interacts with this smart contract.
+Use `hardhat` to write and deploy smart contracts to the blockchain.
+Use `svelte` to develop frontends for deployed smart contracts.
+Additionally, `GPTpy` is provided as an auxiliary tool to assist with any learning curves new programmers might encounter.

 ## Installation